Sentience

 Very often they are bred to have genetic defects which will produce illnesses from which we suffer, something done in order to try to uncover the underlying biochemical pathway.
 Others are normal mice given nasty illnesses in order to test drugs on them to see if they are effective and/or if they induce undesirable side-effects.

 But it seems that we care for our mice.
 Each university carrying out such research has an Animal Welfare and Ethical Review Body (Awerb).
 For scientists planning animal experiments, this is the final hurdle.
-After convincing their university the science is worth doing, they have to convince their Awerb that it is worth the lives of animals.
+After convincing their university the science is worth doing, they have to convince their Awerb that it is worth sacrificing the lives of these animals.

 The mice may, however, be less inconvenienced in the future.
 This week the government announced a new animal research strategy.
 It seems that thanks to 3D tissue models and AI, the goal is to stop using animals in science “in all but exceptional circumstances”.